hookdeck/xata-per-user-db/tutorial/README.md

 #### Configure Clerk webhooks

-Head to the Clerk Dashboard and go to the **Webhooks** section.
+Head to the Clerk Dashboard and go to the **Configure** -> **Webhooks** section.

 Click **+ Add Endpoint** and enter the Hookdeck URL you copied in the previous step.
-You can ignore the **Subscribe** to event section and in doing so effectively subscribe to all events.
+You can ignore the **Subscribe to events** section and in doing so effectively subscribe to all events.
 We'll do the event filtering within Hookdeck.
 Click **Create** to create the webhook subscription.

 In the following screen, copy the **Signing Secret**.